 Sage (Salvia) is part of the mint family.
 There are over 900 types.
-Some types (Saliva officinalis and Salvia lavandulifolia) are a common ingredient in many cooking recipes and are sometimes used in dietary supplements.
+Some types (Salvia officinalis and Salvia lavandulifolia) are a common ingredient in many cooking recipes and sometimes used in dietary supplements.

 Sage has high levels of antioxidants and anti-inflammatory properties.
-It has a long history as a folk remedy for many conditions but hasn’t been studied extensively for menopause.
+It has a long history as a folk remedy for many conditions, but it hasn’t been studied extensively for menopause.

-One study, reported in “Advances in Therapy,” found that a fresh sage preparation lowered the severity and the number of hot flashes (also called hot flushes) in menopausal women.
+One study, reported in Advances in Therapy, found that a fresh sage preparation lowered the severity and the number of hot flashes (also called hot flushes) in menopausal women.
 The research was conducted with 71 menopausal women in Switzerland.
 They took capsules of fresh sage once a day for eight weeks.

 Sage is often taken as a tea.
 It‘s also available in capsule form and as an essential oil.
-Sage essential oil can be dangerous when ingested so it’s important to read the directions on the bottle and follow them exactly.
+Sage essential oil can be dangerous when ingested, so it’s important to read the directions on the bottle and follow them exactly.
 Twelve drops or more is considered a toxic dose.

 Because there are so many different types of sage, it’s important to research the type you take.

 Some sage varieties contain a chemical compound called thujone.
-When taken in too-large quantities or for an extended period of time thujone may negatively affect the nervous system.
+When taken in too-large quantities or for an extended period of time, thujone may negatively affect the nervous system.
 This can cause symptoms such as:

-If you take sage supplements, be sure to only use products that say they are “thujone-free” on the label
+If you take sage supplements, be sure to only use products that say they are “thujone-free” on the label.

-Other safety concerns associated with sage include:
+There are other safety concerns associated with sage:

 - Spanish sage (Salvia lavandulifolia) and other types of sage may mimic the effects of estrogen, making them potentially unsafe for women with hormone-dependent cancers.

-- Sage may have a sedative effect on some people
+- Sage may have a sedative effect on some people.

 Like acupuncture and reflexology, acupressure concentrates on specific points along the body’s meridians.
-An acupressurist uses their hands and fingers to do this, instead of needles.
+An acupressurist uses their hands and fingers to do this instead of needles.
 Stimulating these points with exacting pressure may help to balance fluctuating hormonal levels, reducing certain menopausal symptoms.

 There are a number of ways that your doctor can help treat menopause symptoms.
 One of these is hormone replacement therapy (HRT).
 Talk to your doctor about any concerns you may have about hormone replacement.
 Your age and the amount of time that has passed since you started menopause make a difference in the safety of HRT.